theupdateframework/taps/candidate-tuf-versions.md

 ## How a repository updates

-When a repository manager chooses to update the repository to a new major TUF spec version, they create a new directory on the repository named for the major version (for example 2.0.0).
+When a repository manager chooses to update their repository to a new major TUF spec version, they create a new directory on the repository named for the major version (for example 2.0.0).
 This directory will contain all metadata files with the new spec version.
 After creating the directory, the repository creates and signs root, snapshot, timestamp, and top level targets metadata using the new TUF spec version and places these metadata files in the directory.
 Clients will now be able to use these metadata files once their TUF spec versions are also updated.
 After an update to version 2.0.0, the repository structure may look like:

 ```
 - 1.0.0